Rafaadan/gps-tracker-pycom/README.md

 # GPS-TRACKER-PYCOM

-GPS-TRACKER-PYCOM is a project which aim is to track animals in the rural world with FiPy devices using LoraWAN.
+GPS-TRACKER-PYCOM is a project which aim is to track animals in the rural world with FiPy devices using LoRaWAN.

 All the process is documented in the file Informe.pdf.
 For more information, contact rafaadan6@correo.ugr.es or davidfernxndez@gmail.com.